 CAS Cloud & Mobile Computing

-Providing a targeted technical education in cloud and mobile computing with AI to advance the careers of industry managers
+Providing a targeted technical education in mobile computing and AI products to advance the careers of industry managers

-As organisations become more digital and incorporate AI, they are also becoming increasingly dependent on networks to transform data into value.
-Even seemingly simple decisions such as whether to keep data storage and processing in house or in the cloud can have significant implications.
-Managers without any formal training in these areas are at a disadvantage when making critical resource allocation and operational decisions that can have significant impacts on corporate competitiveness.
+As organisations become more digital and incorporate AI, they are increasingly developing AI products for use over networks and on mobile devices to transform data into value.
+Even seemingly simple product decisions can trigger difficult technical tradeoffs.
+Managers without any formal training in these areas are at a disadvantage when making resource allocation and operational decisions that can have significant impacts on corporate competitiveness.
 This is where the Certificate of Advanced Studies in Cloud and Mobile Computing (CAS CMC) comes in.

-The CAS CMC provides a targeted education in wireless networks, communication and cloud & edge computing with AI to business managers to advance their career.
+The CAS CMC provides a targeted education in wireless networks, mobile computing and AI product development to business managers to advance their career.
 The aim of this programme is to improve the decision-making of managers by providing them with fundamental training in communication technologies and the implementation of AI related business applications over wide area networks.

 Graduates will be able to communicate better and develop stronger relationships with IT and AI technical teams and staff, particularly in relation to implementing AI applications that interact with external environments over networks.
 In turn, this will enable them to extend their existing management skills to take on more challenging leadership roles in interdisciplinary projects with significant AI applications.